-(As adopted by the Board of Directors of the Casualty Actuarial Society, May 1988)
+(Adopted by the Board of Directors of the CAS, May 1988)

-The purpose of this statement is to identify and describe principles applicable to the evaluation and review of loss and loss adjustment expense reserves.
+The purpose of this Statement is to identify and describe principles applicable to the evaluation and review of loss and loss adjustment expense reserves.
 Because of their size and the uncertainties in the estimation process, the evaluation of these reserves requires the use of proper actuarial and statistical procedures.
 The financial condition of a property and casualty insurer cannot be assessed accurately without sound reserve estimates.

-This statement consists of three parts:
+This Statement consists of three parts:

-- I. Definitions
+- I. DEFINITIONS

 - II.
-Principles
+PRINCIPLES

-- II.
-Considerations
+- III.
+CONSIDERATIONS

 The definitions in the next section apply to both loss reserves and loss adjustment expense reserves.
-For the purpose of this statement the terms "loss" and "claim" are used interchangeably, and the term "insurer" is meant to represent any risk bearer for property and casualty exposures, whether as insurance company, self-insured entity, or other.
+For the purpose of this statement the terms loss and claim are used interchangeably, and the term insurer is meant to represent any risk bearer for property and casualty exposures, whether an insurance company, self-insured entity, or other.